Paul Yuzyk

 As a Senator, his publications included The Ukrainian Canadians: Their Place and Role in Canadian Life, published in English, French and Ukrainian in 1967, For A Better Canada, a compilation of Yuzyk’s speeches in the Senate, published in 1973 and The Ukrainian Greek Orthodox Church of Canada, 1918-1951, published in 1981.
 He was a member of the editorial boards of 18 investigative Senate reports published by the Queen’s Printer since 1970 and has numerous articles published in magazines and newspapers.

-Honours and medals awarded to Yuzyk include Keys to the Cities of Detroit, Buffalo and Rochester USA, the Canadian Centennial Medal, Manitoba Centennial Medal, the Shevchenko Gold Medal, Ukrainian Canadian Committee (Toronto) Gold Medal, Knight-Commander of the Order of St. Gregory the Great and the Grand Cross of Knights of Malta.
+Honours and medals awarded to Yuzyk include Keys to the Cities of Detroit, Buffalo and Rochester USA, a Canadian Centennial Medal (1967), Manitoba Centennial Medal (1970), Shevchenko Medal (?), Ukrainian Canadian Committee (Toronto) Gold Medal, Knight-Commander of the Order of St. Gregory the Great, and Grand Cross of Knights of Malta.
+He received a City of Winnipeg Community Service Award (1963).

 Posthumous recognition: Senator Paul Yuzyk Scholarship, since 1991, Canada-Ukraine Parliamentary Program(CUPP) sponsored by Chair of Ukrainian Studies Foundation; Nation Builders Award 2003, Ukrainian Canadian Congress - Saskatchewan Provincial Council; Paul Yuzyk Award for Multiculturalism launched in June 2009 and awarded annually, by the Honourable Jason Kenney, Federal Minister of Citizenship, Immigration and Multiculturalism.
 A micro-grant program, the Paul Yuzyk Youth Initiative for Multiculturalism, was launched on 22 February 2018 by the Honourable Melanie Joly, Minister of Canadian Heritage and Minister responsible for Multiculturalism.